Emotionally Unavailable Men: Signs and Impacts on Mental Health

 Emotionally unavailable individuals can also be quick to find excuses to explain why they are late to visit you, do not show up to dates, or have not spoken to you in a while.
 They may say that they are busy.
 But if they are constantly “busy” doing things and hanging out with people aside from you, this could be a red flag.

-4. They avoid making long-term plans with you
+4. They avoid making any commitment and long-term plans with you

 Emotionally unavailable partners tend to avoid making long-term plans or displaying affection in public.
 Some of this can be a matter of timing, but if you have been with a person for several years and they are still hesitant to refer to you as their partner or even broach the subject of commitment with you, then you may need to reevaluate your relationship.

 The next time you are out in public, pay attention to how your partner treats other people.
-One of the telltale signs of an emotionally unavailable person is that they may be experiencing pent-up anger or an oversized ego can be their quickness to disrespect service workers or anyone they believe they hold power over.
+One of the telltale signs of an emotionally unavailable person may be pent-up anger or an oversized ego, which may make them quick to disrespect service workers or anyone they believe they hold power over.

-6. It’s always their way or the highway
+6. It’s always their way or the highway: They are unresponsive to your needs

 Emotionally unavailable people tend to despise compromise.
 They may believe that all their personal relationships should revolve around them and cater to their individual needs.
 This often leads them to be controlling in relationships so that things either go their way or no way at all.